Shamazo/PyDif/README.md

 Notice here that by evaluating $y = x^2$ at $x\leftarrow x + \epsilon x^{\prime}$, we have calculated its derivative ($2x$)!
 Neat!

-In our implementation of automatic differentiation, dual numbers will be used to keep track of a function's value and it's derivative simulatenously.
+In our implementation of automatic differentiation, dual numbers is used to keep track of a function's value and it's derivative simulatenously.

 #### Elementary Functions